hschoon-dev/asyncua-network-fuzzing/README.md

 This repository contains a network fuzzer that was originally developed by Claroty for [Pwn2Own 2022](https://www.zerodayinitiative.com/blog/2022/4/14/pwn2own-miami-2022-results) competition to fuzz OPCUA protocol.
 The [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) (Open Platform Communications Unified Architecture) protocol is a standard means of data-exchange between industrial sensors and either on-premises servers or cloud management platforms.

-This is an extended version with support for asyncua, a Python OPC UA implementation.
+This is an extended version with support for asyncua, a Python OPC UA implementation as well as the OPC UA Servers offered by Siemens within the S7 1200/1500 product family..

 The fuzzer is based on the [boofuzz](https://github.com/jtpereyda/boofuzz) framework.
 For more info about the original implementation check out Claroty Team82 blog [here](https://claroty.com/team82/research/team82-releases-homegrown-opc-ua-network-fuzzer-based-on-boofuzz).